-The input voltage to the on-chip oscillators is limited to 1.8 V. If the oscillator is driven by a clock in slave mode, it is recommended that the input be coupled through a capacitor with $C_i = 100$ pF.
-To limit the input voltage to the specified range, choose an additional capacitor to ground C_g which attenuates the input voltage by a factor $C_i/(C_i + C_g)$.
-In slave mode, a minimum of 200 mV{rms} is needed.
-For more details see the LPC23xx User manual UM10211.
+The input voltage to the on-chip oscillators is limited to 1.8 V. If the oscillator is driven by a clock in slave mode, it is recommended that the input be coupled through a capacitor with C_i = 100 pF.
+To limit the input voltage to the specified range, choose an additional capacitor to ground C_g which attenuates the input voltage by a factor C_i / (C_i + C_g).
+In slave mode, a minimum of 200 mV (RMS) is needed.